coolOrangeLabs/powerflc-samples/coolorange.flc.transfer.file/README.md

 # File Publishing Workflow

 ## Description
-The File Publishing workflow can be used to transfer file metadata and file attachments from Vault to Fusion Lifecycle.
+The File Publishing workflow can be used to transfer file metadata and file attachments from Vault to Fusion 360 Manage.
 The workflow is seamlessly integrated into Vault workflows, triggered by a Vault file state transition and executed on the Autodesk Vault Job Processor.

 The entire workflow is based on PowerShell scripts and can be customized if needed.